 - As the engine loosens, the idle speed may increase and cause the model to try to creep forward when stopped.
-Reduce the idle speed by turning the idle adjustment screw (see page 15) on the carburetor counterclockwise. - When the fuel tank is nearly empty, shut off the engine and refuel.From here on, you do not need to let the engine cool between tanks.
+Reduce the idle speed by turning the idle speed adjustment screw (see page 15) on the carburetor counterclockwise. - When the fuel tank is nearly empty, shut off the engine and refuel.From here on, you do not need to let the engine cool between tanks.

-- Driving procedure: Gently pull the throttle trigger to full throttle over a 3-second count.
+- 1. Driving procedure: Gently pull the throttle trigger to full throttle over a 3-second count.
 Then gently apply the brake to stop.
 Count the three seconds out while accelerating: one thousand one, one thousand two, one thousand three, and then stop.
 Repeat this starting and stopping procedure until the fourth tank of fuel is nearly empty. - Apply the throttle gradually!
-Your finger should not reach full throttle until the end of the three-second count.
-T-Maxx may try to shift into second gear.
-If it does, reduce the throttle input.
-Do not let T-Maxx shift out of first gear. - 3.
+Your finger should not reach full throttle until the end of the three-second count. - 3.
 Keep your driving smooth and consistent. - 4.
 When the fuel tank is nearly empty, shut off the engine and refuel.

 - Driving procedure: Gently pull the throttle trigger to full throttle over a 3-second count, hold for 2 more seconds, and then gently apply the brake to stop.
 Count the five seconds out while accelerating.
-Repeat this starting and stopping procedure until the fifth tank of fuel is nearly empty. - The model should now be shifting into second gear.
-If it is not, try turning the high-speed needle clockwise 1/8 turn to lean the fuel mixture slightly and test for shifting. - 3.
+Repeat this starting and stopping procedure until the fifth tank of fuel is nearly empty. - 2.
 When the fuel tank is nearly empty, shut off the engine and refuel.